What are enzymes and why should you know about them?

 What are enzymes?
-A clear basic understanding
+A clear and concise basic understanding.

 Enzymes: The catalysts of life

-How enzymes work in detail
+This is how enzymes work in detail

 Digestive enzymes

-The best-known digestive enzymes include:
+Some of the best-known digestive enzymes include:

-- Lipase : Breaks down dietary fats from butter, oil, nuts, or avocados into their basic building blocks: fatty acids and glycerol.
+Lipase : Breaks down dietary fats from butter, oil, nuts, or avocados into their basic building blocks, fatty acids and glycerol.
 Lipase is primarily active in the intestines.

 - Protease : Breaks down proteins from meat, fish, eggs, or legumes into amino acids.
-These are essential for building and maintaining muscles, skin, hair, and enzymes themselves.
+These are essential for building and maintaining muscles, skin, hair, and the enzymes themselves.

 - Lactase : Breaks down milk sugar (lactose) and ensures that dairy products are well tolerated.

 If certain digestive enzymes are lacking or present in insufficient quantities, intolerances, bloating, or digestive problems can occur.
-Some enzyme-rich foods, such as pineapple or papaya, can additionally support digestion through their own enzymes.
+Some enzyme-rich foods, such as pineapple or papaya, can further support digestion through their own enzymes.

 Metabolic enzymes